ayushkale1909/NetworkEvaluation/README.md

  Integrated Network Protocols Evaluation Framework

-## 1. Simulation of Distance Vector Routing Algorithm for the following Network Topologies, specifically the Bellman-Ford algorithm, is used to calculate the optimal paths, Routing Table for each node, Convergence Time and Routing Overhead.
+## 1. Simulation of Distance Vector Routing Algorithm for the following Network Topologies, specifically the Bellman-Ford algorithm, is used to calculate the optimal paths, Routing Table for Each Node, Convergence Time and Routing Overhead.

 The following network topologies are used: